Get auto-generated id in Spring JDBC using PreparedStatement

 Database Configuration

-Create a jdbc.properties file under classpath folder src/main/resources to put database settings.
+Create an application.properties file under class path folder src/main/resources to write database configurations.

-The required configuration Java class is given below:
+The required configuration Java class for the bean configuration is given below:

 @Configuration